KonnorRogers/personal-site/src/_posts/2022-01-29-exploring-trix.md

 ---
 title: Exploring Trix
-categories: ["javascript", "rails", "webdev", "trix"]
+categories: javascript, rails, webdev, trix
 date: 2022-01-29 06:33:14 UTC
 description: |
   Why?
 Well, the reason is simple.
 Trix is notoriously hard to extend.
-It has little...---
+It has little...
+---

 ## Why?